tcriess/lightspeed-chat/README.md

 - Authentication: currently guests and authenticated users are supported, authentication is only supported via an Open ID Connect provider
-- Persistence: messages and translations are persisted on the file system using BuntDB, other persistence backends may be supported in the future
+- Persistence: messages and translations are persisted on the file system using BuntDB or SQLite, other persistence backends may be supported in the future
 - Built-in translation support: dynamic message translations are fully supported by the chat server, a plugin may provide the actual translation text
 - Plugins: Hashicorps' [go-plugin](https://github.com/hashicorp/go-plugin) is used to provide a generic plugin interface.
 Plugins can process incoming messages and emit messages and/or translations based on those, or they can emit messages regularly.
-A translation plugin using the Google translate API is part of this repository (separate configuration and setup of a Google Cloud Platform project is required)
+  Two plugins are part of this repository: "Base commands" for basic commands and a translation plugin using the Google translate API (separate configuration and setup of a Google Cloud Platform project is required)
-- Configuration: Hashicorps' [HCL](https://github.com/hashicorp/hcl) is used as the configuration file language
+- Configuration: [viper](https://github.com/spf13/viper) is used for reading configuration files in TOML format

 # Roadmap